-The current application proposes an amendment to the Management Plan required by Condition 5, as follows:
+The current application also proposes an amendment to the Management Plan required by Condition 5, as follows:

-- Renaming of 'Verandah Apartments' to 'Zappeion Apartments' due to change of management company; - Reception hours to be aligned with the reconsideration of Condition 4, as outlined above; - Updated security details to clarify that there is 24-hour CCTV cameras within and around the building and security patrols; and - Reduction of three night minimum stay to two nights.
+- Renaming of 'Verandah Apartments' to 'Zappeion Apartments' due to change of management company; - Reception hours to be aligned with the reconsideration of Condition 4, as outlined above; - Updated security details to clarify that there is 24-hour CCTV cameras within and around the building; - Reduction of three night minimum stay to two nights.

 A copy of the applicant's justification for the amendments is included as Attachment 6 and a copy of the proposed Management Plan is included as Attachment 4.
-It is understood that the premises has been under new management since approximately September 2016.